ripsawridge/site/site/contents/_cma/2010/totenkirchl.md

 ---

 <p>
-<font size=+3>I'd been looking forward to climbing with Jesse</font> for months, and I knew we'd immediately hit it off.
+I'd been looking forward to climbing with Jesse for months, and I knew we'd immediately hit it off.
 His previous aggressive trips to the Dolomites had succeeded in bagging all kinds of routes I wanted to do, and the attitude he projects in photos and writings was the absolute best kind.
 Basically always happy and ready for more climbing.
 So I picked him up at Hauptbahnhof, and after a nice farewell dinner at my home, we loaded the car and headed south.
 It was great for Kris and the boys to get to meet Jesse, I could tell Kris liked him because he made her laugh.
 </p>

 <p>